MicrosoftDocs/power-platform/power-virtual-agents/dlp-example-2.md

 [!INCLUDE[pva-rebrand](includes/pva-rebrand.md)]

-Copilot makers in your organization can make HTTP requests with the [Send HTTP request node](authoring-http-node.md) or by [extending (classic) copilots with Bot Framework Composer](advanced-bot-framework-composer.md).
+Copilot makers in your organization can make HTTP requests with the [Send HTTP request node](authoring-http-node.md) or by [extending **Classic** chatbots with Bot Framework Composer](advanced-bot-framework-composer.md).

 You can use data loss prevention policies to prevent copilot makers from configuring HTTP requests to help prevent data exfiltration.